Are you trying to make sure your TV doesn’t cost you a fortune to run every month?

 How I’ve Estimated TV Running Costs

-You might find this hard to believe, but as it turns out, the screen resolution doesn’t have a significant impact on power consumption – at least not as much as screen size and lighting technology.
-That’s where the true power draw lies.
+You’ll find it hard to believe, but as it turns out, the screen resolution doesn’t significantly impact power consumption – at least not as much as screen size and lighting technology.

 You see, OLED/QLED screens work quite differently from older technologies, such as regular LED/LCD or even plasma.
 In many cases, while their lighting components are designed more efficiently, they’re also more complex and powerful, as otherwise, they wouldn’t be able to deliver such crisp images.